maim-lain/schooloflust/walkthrough.md

 ### Cafe:
 - When spending time in the cafe you have a 50% chance of getting an extra point of charm
   - The game will say "You received a compliment from Violet" when it happens
+  - If you are using my patch you will always get the extra point
-  - You should always save the game before going to the cafe, and if you don't get the extra point then reload your save and repeat until you get it
+  - If you aren't using my patch then you should always save the game before going to the cafe, and if you don't get the extra point reload your save and repeat until you get it
 - Violet -> Spend time in cafe (-$5) (+2 Charm) (+1 Romance)

 ---